0xcert/framework/docs/connectors/ethereum-api.md

 | Argument | Description
 |-|-
 | options.accountId | A `string` representing the Ethereum account that will perform actions.
-| options.assetLedgerSource | A `string` representing the URL to the compiled ERC-721 related smart contract definition file.
+| options.assetLedgerSource | A `string` representing the URL to the compiled ERC-721-related smart contract definition file.
 | options.cache | A `string` representing request cache type.
 It defaults to `no-cache`.
 Please see more details [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 | options.credentials | A `string` representing request credentials.
 It defaults to `omit`.
 Please see more details [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
-| options.gasPriceMultiplier | A `number` represents a multiplier of the current gas price when performing a mutation.
+| options.gasPriceMultiplier | A `number` representing a multiplier of the current gas price when performing a mutation.
 It defaults to `1.1`.
 | options.gatewayConfig.assetLedgerDeployOrderId | A `string` representing an Ethereum address of the [asset ledger deploy gateway](/#public-addresses).
 | options.gatewayConfig.actionsOrderId | A `string` representing an Ethereum address of the [actions gateway](/#public-addresses).
 | options.gatewayConfig.valueLedgerDeployOrderId | A `string` representing an Ethereum address of the [value ledger deploy gateway](/#public-addresses).